Colored Union Soldiers Monument (Hertford, North Carolina)

 Title

-Colored Union Soldiers Monument (Hertford, NC)
+Colored Union Soldiers Monument (Hertford, North Carolina)

 Subject